brettin/llm_tutorial/README.md

-## 2. Sign up for a huggingface account: https://huggingface.co
+## 2. Sign up for a huggingface account and obtain an access token: https://huggingface.co

 -  Sign Up (top bar)